 In reforming the Church’s worship, Luther followed an overarching principle that can really be broken into three:

-This principe that set the Scripture as normative for Christian worship significantly changed the perspective from that of Rome.
+This principle that set the Scripture as normative for Christian worship significantly changed the perspective from that of Rome.
 Yet perhaps Luther did not go far enough.
 Since Luther did not insist that worship be absolutely regulated by the Word of God, but only that it follow the Scriptures as a normative rule, he retained in Lutheran worship many of the Roman innovations that he considered “indifferent”—not forbidden, and therefore acceptable.
-Therefore, Lutheran worship to this day, in contrast to Reformed worship in the train of John Calvin, retains various Romish accoutrements such as clerical garb, consubstantiation (an only slight modification of transubstantiation), incense, elaborate ceremonies, etc.
+Therefore, Lutheran worship to this day, in contrast to Reformed worship in the train of John Calvin, retains various Romish accoutrements such as clerical garb, sacramental union, incense, elaborate ceremonies, etc.

 Martin Luther stands, not only as a leader in recovering essential soteriological doctrines, but also as a reformer of the Church’s worship.
 As we worship tomorrow, let us thank the Lord for men like Luther, Zwingli, and Calvin, and for what they did to recover worship regulated by the Word of God.